awesomePC/ShopSearch-Django-React/README.md

 ## Backend routes

 * GET `/api/search-history/`
- users get all search history
+ users get all product names from search history all users have done so far

 * GET `/api/offline-items/`
  Users can look at downloaded product detailed info in offline mode